Asbestos Informational Brochure -- Summary of Rule 902 Requirements

 To find a comprehensive list of Certified Asbestos Consultants in Sacramento County, please visit the State of California Department of Industrial Relations webpage at:

-Once you have hired a Certified Asbestos Consultant, provide them this Asbestos Renovation/Demolition Survey & Notification Form (notification) and have them complete and sign box 7.
+Once you have hired a Certified Asbestos Consultant, provide them this Asbestos Renovation/Demolition Survey & Notification Form (notification) and have them complete and sign the consultant use only section.
 You fill out the rest of the form.

 Once a survey is completed, submit it and the notification form to firstname.lastname@example.org for review.